vercel/next.js/docs/basic-features/data-fetching/getStaticPaths.md

 ---
-description: Fetch data at build time with `getStaticProps` API reference.
+description: Fetch data and generate static pages with `getStaticProps`.
+Learn more about this API for data fetching in Next.js.
 ---

 # `getStaticPaths`

-If a page has [dynamic routes](/docs/routing/dynamic-routes.md) and uses `getStaticProps`, it needs to define a list of paths that have to be rendered to HTML at build time.
+If a page has [Dynamic Routes](/docs/routing/dynamic-routes.md) and uses `getStaticProps`, it needs to define a list of paths to be statically generated.

 When you export an `async` function called `getStaticPaths` (static generation) from a page that uses dynamic routes, Next.js will statically pre-render all the paths specified by `getStaticPaths`.